A1234l/Final-CSP-Project/mainfile.md

             scoreDisplay.textContent = score.toString();
             dummyScore = score;
         }
-        locationDisplay = "";
+        // for loop to display locations on the form locationDisplay = "";
         for(let i=0; i<(locationNames.length-1); i++){
           locationDisplay += locationNames[i] + ", ";